Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Abstract

 \section{Abstract}

-Liquids in hydrophilic pores of nanoscale dimensions have capillary pressures so large that they can theoretically climb several kilometers against gravity.
-But droplets deposited on thin nanoporous layers form imbibition fronts that stop advancing at typically a fraction of a millimeter.
-The reason for this extreme difference is evaporation, which efficiently competes with capillary flow.
-Recently, there has been growing interest in such droplet infiltration dynamics, either as a way to study the behavior of confined fluids, or in connection with applications e.g. in water harvesting, printing, chemical delivery, actuating, sensing, etc. Here, we investigate theoretically and experimentally the spontaneous imbibition and evaporation of sessile liquid droplets into a thin porous layer with pores of nanometric dimensions (mesopores), and their dependency on the imposed relative humidity (RH).
-Theoretically, we provide a unified analytical approach to describe the dynamics of the wetted annulus ("halo") that forms around the droplet.
-Our approach corrects for a neglected coupling between imbibition and evaporation fluxes, describes halos of arbitrary dimensions with respect to droplet size, and incorporates confinement-induced thermodynamic shifts (Kelvin effect).
-Experimentally, we study the case of water droplets deposited on oxidized porous silicon layers (pore diameter $\sim 3 \-- 4$ nm, thickness $\simeq \qty{5}{\um}$), and systematically investigate of how the the halo and droplet dynamics depend on RH.
-In particular, we show that the timescales of halo formation diverge at a critical RH, due to an evaporation rate in the porous medium approaching zero.
-This phenomenon is due to the Kelvin effect, which is clearly illustrated when comparing the RH-dependency of evaporation rates in the halo (confined liquid) and in the droplet (bulk liquid).
+Liquids in nanoscale hydrophilic pores generate capillary pressures so large that they could theoretically climb several kilometers against gravity.
+But droplets deposited on thin nanoporous layers form imbibition fronts that stop at only millimeters or less, due to evaporation competing with the capillary flow.
+Recently, there has been growing interest in such droplet infiltration dynamics, either as a way to study the behavior of confined fluids or in connection with applications, e.g., in water harvesting, printing, chemical delivery, actuation, sensing, etc. Here, we investigate both theoretically and experimentally the spontaneous imbibition and evaporation of sessile droplets into a thin mesoporous layer, focusing on their dependence on imposed relative humidity (RH).
+Theoretically, we provide a unified analytical approach for the dynamics of the wetted annulus (”halo”) that forms around the droplet.
+This approach accounts for halos of arbitrary dimensions and incorporates confinement-induced thermodynamic shifts (Kelvin effect).
+Experimentally, we study the case of water droplets deposited on oxidized porous silicon layers (pore diameter $\sim 3 \-- 4$, thickness $\simeq \qty{5}{\um}$) and systematically investigate how the halo and droplet dynamics depend on RH.
+In particular, we show that the time scales of halo formation diverge at a critical RH.
+This phenomenon is due to the Kelvin effect, which is clearly illustrated when comparing the dependence on RH of evaporation rates in the halo (confined liquid) and in the droplet (bulk liquid).
 Our analysis also shows an apparent divergence of the imbibition coefficient, which cannot be explained by standard capillary models.
-This observation suggests an important role of vapor transport and Kelvin-driven condensation along the porous surface.
-We provide physical arguments to evaluate when this competing phenomenon can dominate the dynamics with respect to capillary flow.
-Globally, our results indicate that droplet infiltration in porous layers involve complex couplings, and that one should be cautious when interpreting halo dynamics data.
-Our study also suggests RH as a powerful control parameter for tuning droplet imbibition behavior and infiltration patterns.
+This observation suggests an important role of Kelvin-driven vapor transport along the porous surface.
+The complex couplings revealed by our study call for caution when interpreting halo dynamics data.
+Our results also demonstrate RH as a powerful control parameter for tuning droplet imbibition behavior and infiltration patterns.